r3bl-org/r3bl-open-core/tuify/README.md

 all over again.
 This "conversation" style interface might require a lot of trial and error to get the desired result.

-The following is an example of using the binary.
+The following is an example of using the binary with many subcommands, options, and arguments.

 ```shell
 cat TODO.todo | cargo run -- select-from-list \